elenderg/PAL-1000/instruções de compilação.md

 `If the fragment's variable is nil, abort with "Internal error - transmogrify a fragment (increment)"; exit.`

-`If the fragment's variable's kind is not "_scratch", abort with "Internal error 2 - transmogrify a fragment (increment)"; exit.`
+`If the fragment's variable's kind is not "scratch", abort with "Internal error 2 - transmogrify a fragment (increment)"; exit.`

 `Attach $8185 and the fragment's variable's offset and the fragment's number to the fragment's code. \ add [ebp+the fragment's variable's offset],the fragment's number`